-Now then the BB cream.
-I only recently found out that this is lighter than foundation bit heavier than tinted moisturizer so for me its perfect for throughout the day.
-Again I struggles with chalkiness even with this so I’m wondering if its my blender or the way I apply.
+Now the BB Cream.
+I only recently found out that this is lighter than foundation but heavier than tinted moisturize so for me its perfect for throughout the day.
+Again, I struggled with chalkiness with this so I’m wondering if its my blender or the way I apply.
 This blends much better than the foundation stick and doesn’t feel as heavy on the skin.
 I did get a reasonable coverage from the BB cream but it does transfer a small amount after powdering.
-I wore this for around the house for the day and did notice creasing on my forehead and nose towards the end of the day.
+I wore this around the house for the day and did notice it creasing on my forehead and nose towards the end of the day.

-The concealer however I am loving.
+The concealer, however, I am loving.
 It does blend nicely with the BB cream and foundation but this doesn’t look chalky.
 The great thing is it is also working well with my other foundations from different brands and is a great skin match.
 It is only medium coverage but it does cover my redness and lightens my dark circles.
-Note: I don’t think its possible for me to get rid of the under eye bags without colour corrector as they are almost purple.
-Sets well with powder, both the primark and another brand I own and the concealer didn’t look cakey either which I was surprised at.
+Note: I don’t think its possible for me to get rid of the undereye bags without colour corrector as they are almost purple.
+This sets well with powder, both Primark and another brand and the concealer didn’t look cakey either which I was surprised at.

 The loose powder does contain talc so be careful with its use around flash photography.
 I don’t like the packaging as it makes it awkward to use.
 I will probably transfer this to another pot just to keep my sanity.
-When I used this powder over the Primary foundation and BB cream I found it really highlighted the chalky patches on my skin.
-However when I used the powder over other drugstore foundations I didn’t have this issue.
-The loose rice powder left a smooth, matte finish to my skin without looking cakey.
+When I used this over the Primark foundation and BB cream I found it really highlighted the chalky patched on my skin.
+However, when I used the powder over my other foundations, I didn’t have any issues.
+The loose rice powde left a smooth, matte finish to my skin without looking cakey.